dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1883: Legalizing marijuana sends conflicting messages.
+### T1883: Legalization would normalize drug use, especially among youth.

 |Support|
 |---|